 On campus, CCS (Computing and Communications Services) provides file security, encryption, storage and backup support and services.
 Consult these services for information on transferring sensitive data across networks.

-IT security, including encryption and file security awareness training, is provided through the Office of the CIO/Chief Librarian.
+IT security, including encryption and file security awareness training, is provided through Computing & Communications Services.